semillie/future-vehicle-analysis/README.md

   - keyless remote start
 ```
 #### The Data
-  the original dataset held 2583 results of vehicles that were released from 2022 - 2024 with the specifications: year, make, model, number of cylinders, drivetrain, fuel type, the highway mileage per gallon, type of transmission, the size and type of vehicle, and the base model name.
+  The original dataset held 2583 results of vehicles that were released from 2022 - 2024 with the specifications: year, make, model, number of cylinders, drivetrain, fuel type, the highway mileage per gallon, type of transmission, the size and type of vehicle, and the base model name.

 Schema: